-*Intake for ImplementAB.digH is now closed and will reopen in Spring, 2021.*
+*Intake for ImplementAB.digH is now closed and will reopen early in 2022.*

 Implement Digital Health Solutions

 ImplementAB.digH supports the shift to more citizen-centric models of care by accelerating the adoption of evidence-based digital health solutions.

 - Projects are driven by healthcare delivery organizations interested in implementing digital health solutions with the potential for enhancing acceptability, accessibility, appropriateness, effectiveness and safety of care delivery

 - Projects funded through ImplementAB.digH have a strong emphasis on plans for post-project sustainable feasibility